skedgo/tripkit-ios/docs/view-controllers.md

 - Show routing results to a specified location from the user's current location, or between specified locations
 	- High-level comparison of trips, showing durations, cost, carbon emissions, and calories burnt
-	- Show real-time information, including departure times, traffic, service disruptions, pricing quotes, ETAs
+	- Real-time information, including departure times, traffic, service disruptions, pricing quotes, ETAs
-	- Customise what modes should be included
+	- Let users select what modes should be included
-	- Adjust time to depart or time to arrive
+	- Let users set the time to depart or the time to arrive
 - Show details for each trip as an overview
 - Show details for each trip on a mode-by-mode basis